Categorical action filtrations via localization and the growth as a symplectic invariant: Introduction

 To connect this to the algebraic geometry picture via mirror symmetry, we note that the category $\cW(M)$ is derived equivalent to $D^bCoh(\bG_m)$, and the categorical compactification above is mirror to $D^bCoh(\bP^1)\to D^bCoh(\bG_m)$.
 Depending on how one sets up the equivalence, $D_1$ corresponds to $\cO_\infty$ and $D_2$ corresponds to $\cO_0$.
 Also, $K=L$ correspond to $\cO_{\bG_m}$, and the lifts $\ov K=\ov L$ correspond to $\cO_{\bP^1}$.
 The derived equivalence gives us $HW(K,K)\cong \bC[x,x^{-1}]$, where the chords on the left correspond to $x^i,i=-1,-2,\dots$ and chords on the right correspond to $x^i,i=1,2,\dots$.
 Thus, for instance, to obtain the chord corresponding to $x^{2}$, one wraps twice on the right boundary component of $M$, which correspond to taking $\cO_{\bP^1}(-2.\infty)$ on the B-side.
 One represents $x^2$ as a morphism from $\cO_{\bP^1}(-2.\infty)$ to $\cO_{\bP^1}$, and uses the filtration $\cO_{\bP^1}(-2.\infty)\to \cO_{\bP^1}(-\infty)\to \cO_{\bP^1}$ to show $x^2$ is in $F^2HW(K,K)$.

 Going back to the abstract setting where $\cC$ is a non-proper, smooth $A_\infty$-category over an algebraically closed field $\bK$ of characteristic $0$, and $\phi:\cB\to \cC$ is a smooth categorical compactification, we construct a chain level filtration.
 More precisely, we consider the Lyubashenko--Ovsienko model of quotient $A_\infty$-categories $\cB/\cD$ (where $\cD$ is a finite set of generators of $ker(\phi)$ as above), and this category is automatically filtered.
-More precisely, the hom-complexes of this $A_\infty$-category are similar to bar constructions, and we filtered them by ``length ($+1$)".
+More precisely, the hom-complexes of this $A_\infty$-category are similar to bar constructions, and we filter them by length (length$+1$ to be precise).
 Given $K,L\in\cC$, and lifts $\ov{K}$, $\ov{L}$, one has $\cB/\cD(\ov K,\ov L)\simeq \cC(K,L)$, and using this quasi-isomorphism, one obtains a filtration at the cohomology level $H(\cB/\cD)(\ov K,\ov L)\cong H(\cC)(K,L)$.